For sportstats home

 that haven’t made it into the ball-by-ball database.
 ‘Slow-scoring’ records

 like this tend to be more common in the past, when more Tests are missing.
-At the other end of the scale, I had thought for a
+At the other end of the scale, I had thought for a long

-last year Ben Stokes managed it at Lord’s against Australia, going from 88 to
+year Ben Stokes managed it at Lord’s against Australia, going from 88 to 100

-balls plus a wide.
+plus a wide.
 If anyone can think of other possibilities not

 covered, let me know.
 I checked Jaisimha’s 99 in 504 minutes but I don’t